deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

-In the first step, we compute the likelihood of  the the maximum likelihood sequence

-for k = 1,2, ...

-For sk = 00,01,10,11

-Record minimum accumulated cost and the path that ends at each state sk

-* backpointers

-will add1: Three-line summary of viterbi decoding - dynamic programming

-will add2: [very nice tutorial](https://web.stanford.edu/~jurafsky/slp3/A.pdf) and another [nice tutorial](https://www.researchgate.net/publication/31595950_Asynchronous_Viterbi_Decoder_in_Action_Systems)

 Can we learn Viterbi decoder?
 We will now walk you through with example codes.
 Full code can be accessed [here](https://github.com/deepcomm/RNNViterbi).

 ## Learning an RNN decoder for convolutional codes

+Learning a neural network model is very simple.
+It is done in four steps.

+* Create a neural network model
+* Choose an optimizer, a loss function, and an evaluation metric
+* Generate training examples and train the model
+* Test the trained model on various test examples

-### Defining an RNN decoder
+### Step 1.
+Modelling the decoder as an RNN

 The first thing to do is to model the decoder as a neural network.
 We model the decoder as a Bi-directional RNN that has a forward pass and a backward pass.
 This is because we would like the decoder to estimate each bit based on the whole received sequence.
 In particular, we use GRU; empirically, we see GRU and LSTM have similar performance.
-The input to each 1st layer GRU cell is received coded bits, i.e., noise sequence **n<sub>k</sub>**  added to the k-th coded bits **c<sub>k</sub>**.
+We also use two layers of Bi-GRU because The input to each 1st layer GRU cell is received coded bits, i.e., noise sequence **n<sub>k</sub>**  added to the k-th coded bits **c<sub>k</sub>**.
 The output of each 2nd layer GRU cell is the estimate of b<sub>k</sub>.

 <center><img src="https://hyejikim1.github.io/images/twolayerbiGRUDec.png"></center>

 Here is an excerpt of python code that defines the decoder neural network.
 In this post, we introduce codes built on Keras library, which is arguably one of the easiest deep learning libraries, as a gentle introduction to deep learning programming for channel coding.

-For installation, do this and that.
+The complete code and installation guides can be found [here](https://github.com/deepcomm/RNNViterbi).